Genesis Movie Box 1981–2007: When in Rome 2007

 The When in Rome 2007 film is not included in the box, but an empty jewel case, with artwork, is provided for those who had already purchased the DVD to insert it if they so wished.
+The jewel case can hold only the concert discs; the third DVD (the Come Rain or Shine documentary) can be housed in an empty pocket in the book.